Difference between Template and TemplateURL in AngularJS

 When we are using backticks output will be:

-In real-time most of the cases, we need to use the templateURL.
+In real-time most cases, we need to use the templateURL.
 When we define the template in an external file and then after we link with our component is said to be an external template.

 In other words, The External templates define the HTML code in a separate file and we can refer to that file using templateURL property of Component decorator.
 The TypeScript file contains the path of the HTML code file using the “templateURL” property.